LoopKit/loopdocs/docs/setup/requirements/omnipod-pump.md

 </p></br>

 ## DASH

+!!!info "Loop will not work with DASH pods"

 Insulet has announced their DASH system as an eventual replacement for Eros/Omnipod System.
 There has already been a limited release of DASH to a select group of users, with a wider public rollout of DASH expected in 2019.
 The DASH system has the newer, slimmer locked-android PDM and built in BLE communications in pod.
 Loop will not be compatible with the DASH system.